How Often Can You Harvest Timber?

 The first means of creating consistent harvests over a larger land base is known as area control.
 Essentially, this works by creating a harvest schedule based on a percent of the acreage.
 For example, if a landowner wanted to grow trees out to 100 year rotations, and they owned 1000 acres, then they could plan on harvesting 10 acres a year, or 100 acres every 10 years, or whatever other schedule they find best suits their financial objectives.

 The benefit of area control is that it is more objective and easier to measure, so it is a simple method of long-term forest management.
-However, because each acre may not have the same growth rate or volume, the return from each harvest may not be so consistent.
+The formula is elegantly straightforward: Annual Harvest Area = Total Acres ÷ Rotation Age.
+This approach ensures that by the time you’ve cycled through your entire property, the first areas you harvested will be ready for another cut, creating a perpetually sustainable system.
+However, because each acre may not have the same growth rate or volume, the return from each harvest may not be so consistent from year to year.

 Volume Control